ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 ESMValTool currently supports two ways to perform this reformatting (aka 'CMORization'):

 #.
-Using a CMORizer script
+Using a CMORizer script: The first is to use a CMORizer script to generate a

-   The first is to use a CMORizer script to generate a local pool of reformatted data that can readily be used by ESMValTool.
+   local pool of reformatted data that can readily be used by ESMValTool.
 This method is described in detail below.

 #.
-Using fixes for on-the-fly CMORization

-   The second way is to implement specific :ref:`'fixes'
+Using fixes for on-the-fly CMORization: The second way is to implement
-   <esmvalcore:fixing_data>` for your dataset.
+   specific :ref:`'fixes' <esmvalcore:fixing_data>` for your dataset.
 In that case, the reformatting is performed 'on the fly' during the execution of an ESMValTool recipe (note that one of the first preprocessor tasks is 'CMOR checks and fixes').
-   Details on this second method are given at the :ref:`end of this chapter
+Details on this second method are given at the :ref:`end of this chapter <inputdata_native_datasets>`.
-   <inputdata_native_datasets>`.

 Using a CMORizer script
 -----------------------